Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-The INCP is not responsible for setting public sector accounting standards, and it reports that its primary role in this area is to support the consultative process.
-The General Accounting Office—the governmental organization responsible for adopting the standards—has adopted accrual IPSAS since 2015 and currently requires the application of 2021 IPSAS.
+The Instituto Nacional de Contadores Públicos de Colombia (INCP) is not responsible for setting public sector accounting standards, and it reports that its primary role in this area is to support the consultative process.
+The General Accounting Office (CGN)—the governmental body responsible for adopting public sector accounting standards—has applied accrual-basis International Public Sector Accounting Standards (IPSAS) since 2015 and currently requires the application of the 2021 International Public Sector Accounting Standards.

 Current Status: Sustain